 Mobile ecommerce is poised to be the dominant way of shopping going forward and 2016 furthered this fact.
 To keep up with the growing demands of mobile shoppers in 2017, merchants are expected to focus on optimizing their websites for mobile devices including smartphones and tablets, among others.
 “Bring on the wallets, bring on biometrics and bring on a new set of mobile analytics and fraud tools.
 Merchants who fail to modernize their fraud prevention, particularly around mobile, will pay the price,” claimed Ralph Dangelmaier, CEO of BlueSnap, a global payments company.

 Lastly, most experts agree that security measures and improved authentication efforts will be increasingly important as the world moves largely into cyberspace to make purchases.
 “Security practices that rely on knowledge-based authentication are rapidly weakening and data breaches are increasing.
 We predict there will be more than one billion consumer records breached in 2017—finally causing many companies to abandon the password for good,” reported Kalle Marsal, CMO of Mitek Systems, an organization that focuses on identity verification.

 Marsal continued, “Recent research shows that there is an enormous unmet demand among Millennials for using selfies in mobile commerce.
 We predict that more than $3 billion in mobile commerce transactions during 2017 will incorporate selfies for authorization or authentication.”
 It appears that authentication will be leaning on the advancements made in the field of biometrics to keep information safe and 2017 should see massive improvements in that area as well.

 Where will 2017 take us?
 Certainly, industry experts have their ideas and opinions.
-One thing’s for sure, though, no matter where the year takes us, National Merchants Association will be there, advocating best practices and promoting advanced security measures for merchants everywhere.
+One thing’s for sure, though, no matter where the year takes us, LOLA POS. will be there, advocating best practices and promoting advanced security measures for merchants everywhere.